Gelfand--Tsetlin degenerations of representations and flag varieties: Introduction

 \section{Introduction}

 Toric degenerations as well as other flat degenerations of flag varieties have been studied extensively over the past thirty years.
-A fascinating aspect of this field is the large assortment of constructions from diverse research areas that produce these degenerations as well as the relationships between these constructions.
+A fascinating aspect of this field is the large number of constructions from diverse research areas that produce these degenerations as well as the relationships between these constructions.
 We recommend~\cite{knutson} for a short overview and~\cite{fafltoric} for a more detailed survey.

-One of the earliest and most popular results in this regard is the Gelfand--Tsetlin (GT) toric degeneration which was first obtained implicitly (without establishing the connection with Gelfand--Tsetlin theory) in~\cite{GL} and later explicitly in~\cite{KM}.
+One such source of degenerations of flag varieties is the recently popular field of PBW degenerations where one first degenerates the representations and then defines the degenerate variety in this context.
+The original construction here is due to~\cite{Fe2}.
+This paper was written with the initial goal of showing that the scope of this approach is broader than previously believed and that other, seemingly unrelated, degenerations of the flag variety can be obtained in similar fashion.
+More specifically, we focus our attention on what is one of the earliest and most popular flat degenerations: the Gelfand--Tsetlin toric degeneration of the type A flag variety.
+It was first constructed in~\cite{GL}, the connection to Gelfand--Tsetlin polytopes is due to~\cite{KM}.
 The reader is also referred to~\cite[Section 14]{MS} for an exposition and to~\cite{BCKS,Ch,Ca,NNU,L} for various generalizations and interpretations.
-A different source of degenerations of flag varieties is the recently popular field of PBW degenerations (overviewed below).
-The main goal of this paper is to link the two constructions by answering the following question: \textbf{can the Gelfand--Tsetlin toric degeneration be realized within a context similar to the theory of PBW degenerations?}
+The main goal of this paper is to answer the following. \centerline{

-Let us outline the general setting of the latter theory (we will refer to such and similar settings as ``degenerate representation theories'').
+} First, let us outline a general setting which covers the known constructions of PBW degenerations.
+We will refer to such settings as ``degenerate representation theories''.
 For a complex semisimple Lie algebra $\fg$ choose a triangular decomposition and let $\fn_-$ be the nilpotent subalgebra spanned by negative root vectors.
-Consider a filtration of the universal enveloping algebra $\mU(\fn_-)$ which respects the multiplication and provides an associated graded algebra $\gr\mathcal U(\fn_-)$.
-The chosen filtration induces a filtration on a finite-dimensional irreducible representation $L_\la$, the associated graded space $\gr L_\la$ is then naturally a $\gr\mathcal U(\fn_-)$-module, the degeneration of $L_\la$.
+Consider a filtration of the universal enveloping algebra $\mU(\fn_-)$ which respects multiplication and provides an associated graded algebra $\gr\mathcal U(\fn_-)$.
+The filtration on $\mU(\fn_-)$ induces a filtration on every finite-dimensional irreducible representation $L_\la$, the associated graded space $\gr L_\la$ is then naturally a $\gr\mathcal U(\fn_-)$-module, the degeneration of $L_\la$.
+Furthermore, for certain well-behaved filtrations it turns out that $\gr\mathcal U(\fn_-)$ is itself a universal enveloping algebra, hence $\gr L_\la$ is acted upon by the corresponding Lie group $N^{\gr}$.
+In $\bP(\gr L_\la)$ consider the point corresponding to the line of highest weight vectors.
+The closure $F^{\gr}$ of the orbit of this point under the $N^{\gr}$-action is the corresponding degenerate flag variety which, in some situations, constitutes a flat degeneration.